Lone survivor of California shooting released from hospital

 Police say Aminadab Gaxiola Gonzalez opened fire at a mobile home brokerage company, Unified Homes, where his wife had worked for more than a decade.
 Tamayo also worked at the business.

-Gaxiola, 44, is charged with four murder counts and three attempted murder counts for firing at two officers who were not hit and for critically wounding the boy’s mother, authorities said.
+Gaxiola, 44, is charged with four murder counts and three attempted murder counts on accusations of firing at two officers who were not hit and critically wounding the boy’s mother, authorities said.
 He was hospitalized after being wounded by police and his arraignment has been repeatedly postponed.

 Authorities haven’t revealed a motive for the attack.
 His estranged wife, Aleyda Mendoza, told The Associated Press in a text last month that she and Gaxiola had been separated for two years and “he never told me anything about where he was staying or what he was doing.”